stevedepp/cf/README.md

 #

 > Workaround involved lots of testing and eventually some success using AWS Cloud9 to build the right numpy file.
+Thank you for watching.
+And if you have any ideas on how to fulfill this numpy situation without an artificial workaround, please let me know.

 ### Workarounds